frontendpatterns/frontendpatterns.dev/src/content/patterns/accessible-forms.md

 ## Solution

-Apply the Accessible Forms pattern by creating forms with proper labels, error messages, and state announcements for all users, and reinforce it with concise examples or tests.
+Create forms with proper labels, error messages, and state announcements for all users.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.